-These vegan maple pumpkin pop tarts are made with an irresistible maple icing and the flakiest, tastiest pastry crust made with coconut oil!
+This vegan maple pumpkin pop tarts recipe features an irresistible maple icing and the flakiest, tastiest pastry crust made with coconut oil!

-I’m not even going to lie, this recipe has me bouncing off the walls with excitement.
+I’m not even going to lie, this vegan pop tarts recipe has me bouncing off the walls with excitement.
 Could be the sugar rush, could be the fact that it combines the most fantastic fall flavors with one of my all-time favorite childhood treats.
 Who’s to say.

 Growing up I absolutely lived for pop tarts, and now that I think about it I was pretty crazy about their savory counterpart, hot pockets, too.
 I guess I was just really into handheld pastries that contained any sort of yumminess enrobed in a buttery, flaky crust.
 Isn’t everyone?